 Integration depth.
 How well does the tool connect with existing ATS, CRM, and HRIS platforms?

 Compliance readiness.
 Does the platform help employers meet new AI hiring laws rolling out in California, Illinois, Colorado, and Texas during 2025-2026?
-This is the dimension that separates 2026 from every prior year - regulatory requirements now apply to AI screening in the majority of hiring markets.
+Regulatory requirements now apply to AI screening in the majority of hiring markets - this dimension separates 2026 evaluations from every prior year.

 1. Pin - Full-Funnel AI Screening With 850M+ Profiles

-Pin goes beyond traditional resume screening by combining AI-powered candidate evaluation with the largest accessible candidate database in the space: 850M+ profiles with 100% coverage across North America and Europe.
-Rather than waiting for applicants to submit resumes and then screening them, Pin's AI proactively scans its database to surface candidates who match a role's requirements.
-It handles both needle-in-a-haystack specialist searches and high-volume hiring on one platform - most tools force you to pick one or the other.
+Combining AI-powered candidate evaluation with 850M+ profiles - the largest accessible candidate database in the space - Pin goes beyond traditional resume screening.
+Rather than waiting for applicants to submit resumes, Pin’s AI proactively scans its database to surface candidates who match a role’s requirements.
+Needle-in-a-haystack specialist searches and high-volume hiring both run on one platform - most tools force you to pick one or the other.

 Key features:

-- Automated outreach: Multi-channel sequences across email, LinkedIn, and SMS, delivering a 48% response rate
+• Automated outreach: Multi-channel sequences across email, LinkedIn, and SMS, delivering 5x better response rates than industry averages

 Pricing:

 Pin is SOC 2 Type 2 certified with encryption at rest and in transit, strict access controls, and client-level data enforcement.
-Recruiters using Pin fill positions in approximately two weeks - compared to the industry average of 63.5 days.
-And roughly 70% of candidates Pin recommends get accepted into customers' hiring pipelines, which means the AI's screening judgment actually aligns with what recruiters are looking for.
+Recruiters using Pin fill positions in an average of 14 days - compared to the industry average of 63.5 days.
+And 83% of candidates Pin recommends get accepted into customers’ hiring pipelines, which means the AI’s screening judgment matches what recruiters are looking for.

 “Old-school recruiters will tell you the best sourcing tool is your brain, and I agree,” says Colleen Riccinto, Founder and President at Cyber Talent Search.
 “What I love about Pin is that it takes the critical thinking your brain already does and puts it on steroids.
 I can target specific company types and industries in my search and let the software handle the kind of strategic thinking I’d normally have to do on my own, something I simply can’t do the same way in LinkedIn Recruiter.”